 source of ideas.
 Some of the projects or programs may no longer be active.
 Read about the

 criteria and evidence-base

 Need: To enhance care for patients in critical condition.

 Intervention: Two VA facilities in Oklahoma and Ohio are connected through audiovisual equipment using smart technology in order for providers to monitor patients and consult with clinical staff at the bedside.

-- Results: From June 2017 to March 2018, there were 5,155 video assessments performed on ICU patients at the Oklahoma facility by tele-ICU staff.
-This resulted in over 140 hours of patient care time.
+Results: From October 2019 to April 2021, there were 11,058 video assessments performed on ICU patients at the Oklahoma facility by tele-ICU staff.
+This resulted in 17,578 hours of patient care time.

 Need: For adults with chronic conditions, skipping a dose or two is common, but can also be risky.
 Frequent medication in-adherence has accounted for emergency department visits, hospitalizations, and even death.